iPlumb3r/Th3Sr1b3Pr0j3ct/0_UseCases/ReadMe.md

 -
 * Presentation : Each Concept "entry" is "ID Card".
 Multilangual seen as table.
 Look nice, very heavy to create and/or maintain.
 * Semantic : this is absolutely no semantic in this tool
+* Collaboration : Web based tool with possible collaboration via "Pull Request"
+* Bonus : N/A

 Roam
 -
 * Presentation : Each Concept "entry" is "ID Card" .
 Bullet only presentation.
 Multilangual seen as differents lines (not table).
 * Semantic : this is absolutely no semantic in this tool.
 Roam note just connect Term togheter, but not Concept
+* Collaboration :  Web based tool allowing an easy and intuitive collaboration
+* Bonus : A graph overview feature (https://roamresearch.com/#/app/EntangledBootstrap/graph) which is a usefull starting point for building an Ontology ...

 Excel / Google SpreadSheet
 -
 * Presentation : Each Concept "entry" is a line of a table.
 There is no Concept "ID Card" presentation. ultilangual seen as differents lines
 * Semantic : this is absolutely no semantic in this tool.
-Roam note just connect Term togheter, but not Concept
+Roam note just connect Term togheter, NOT Concept !
+* Collaboration : Web based tool with possible collaboration.
+Comment mode.
+* Bonus : N/A

+Topincs
+-
+To Be Investiguate ...